blchelle/n-rooks/README.md

 -   The program should take input for a starting board configuration with N rooks placed.
 (The starting set always conforms to the previous rule.)
 -   We would expect 8 total rooks (including the starting set) can always be placed without violating the rule.

+### Documentation

+Generated documentation for the project is currently hosted at https://nrooks-docs.brockchelle.com

 ## Installation Instructions

 All of the below technologies will be required to run this program.